TeppoJouttenus/curating/modules/curate.md

 Before we jump into the details, we want to explain what we’re aiming for with content curation.
 That way you can be creative and proactive in driving towards that goal.

+Outlearn is focused on serving professional software developers.
+We are explicitly NOT focused on people who are learning to code for the first time.
+We're all about the pros, and our content should reflect that.

-In short, we are creating an **awesome discovery experience**.
-There are lots of websites with great learning materials for developers.
-But we haven’t found any site that aggregates all the best stuff in one place on an on-going basis.
-We think that the developer community would benefit a ton from such a resource and we’re building it at Outlearn.
-We’re starting with a handful of hot topics and will create a stellar learning experience for them.
-Developers can discover content in topic streams where each stream has a continuous flow of awesome, fresh content.
-As we build momentum, we will expand to further areas.
+There are lots of websites and newsletters covering great learning resources for pro developers.
+But, in our experience, none of them really gather all the best stuff in one place on an on-going basis.
+That's what we're building with our Outlearn topic stream.

+We want every Outlearn topic stream to be the best place to get up to speed and stay up to speed on the topic in question.
+If there is a learning resource on the web that pro devs interested in topic X really must know about, it HAS to be there in the Outlearn topic stream for X.

+Your job as a curator is to deliver on this vision by delivering a superior content discovery experience for pro developers.
+It's about breadth, depth, relevance, and freshness.
+If your topic area is indisputably superior to all other web destinations on all these dimensions, you're dong a great job.

 <!-- @task, "hasDeliverable" : true, "text" : "What websites or services do you personally use to find awesome content?
 List as many as you want." -->